A projection-domain low-count quantitative SPECT method for alpha-particle emitting radiopharmaceutical therapy: Results

 \subsubsection{Virtual clinical trial}

-The NB and NSD of the estimated regional uptake in the lesion, gut, bone, and background in the VCT setup are shown in Fig.~\ref{fig:estRegion}.
+The absolute ensemble NB and ensemble NRMSE of the estimated regional uptake in the lesion, gut, bone, and background (BKGD) in the VCT setup are shown in Fig.~\ref{fig:estRegion}.
 Also provided is a violin plot that shows the distribution of the normalized error between the true and estimated uptake for all 50 patients using the proposed method.
-We observe that for all the regions, the LC-QSPECT method consistently outperformed the OSEM and GTM-based methods, based on both accuracy and precision.
-The LC-QSPECT method had at least four times lower bias in the estimated lesion uptake compared to the OSEM and GTM-based methods.
-Further, the NB obtained with the LC-QSPECT method for all the regions was consistently lower than 3.7\%.
-Finally, for 96\% of the simulated patients, the normalized error in estimating the lesion uptake with the proposed method was within $\pm$ 20\% range.
+We observe that for all the regions, the LC-QSPECT method consistently outperformed the OSEM and GTM-based methods, based on both accuracy and overall error.
+The LC-QSPECT method had at least three times lower ensemble bias in the estimated lesion uptake compared to the OSEM and GTM-based methods.
+Further, the absolute ensemble NB obtained with the LC-QSPECT method for all the regions was consistently lower than 3.4\%.
+Finally, for 90\% of the simulated patients, the normalized error in estimating the lesion uptake with the proposed method was within $\pm$ 20\%.